jrpotter/notebook/notes/memory/virtual.md

 In **virtual addressing**, the CPU accesses main memory indirectly using a **virtual address** (VA).
 This is converted into a physical address, in a process known as **address translation**, by the **memory management unit** (MMU) found on the CPU.
 The MMU performs this translation via a lookup table whose contents are managed by the [[operating_systems/index|OS]].

+An **address space** is an ordered set of nonnegative integer addresses.

 %%ANKI
 Basic
 In what way does virtual memory enhance efficiency?